uribench/spell-check/README.md

 ## Use a Docker Container or Not?

-The [`Docker_or_Not.md`][16] document discusses the preferred way of executing the GitHub Workflow steps that are included in the spell-check job.
+The [`Docker or Not`][16] document discusses the preferred way of executing the GitHub Workflow steps that are included in the spell-check job.
 More specifically, it compares the main two alternative of directly executing them on GitHub-Hosted Runner VM or in a Docker Container.

 ---